Regulation

 Europe has the most comprehensive forex regulatory framework in the world.
 Understanding this framework protects your capital and helps you choose brokers that meet the highest standards.
 This guide explains the key regulations, regulatory bodies, and what they mean for your trading experience.

-The Markets in Financial Instruments Directive II (MiFID II) is the EU-wide regulatory framework governing investment services.
+The Markets in Financial Instruments Directive II (European regulation) is the EU-wide regulatory framework governing investment services.
 Key provisions for forex traders include: mandatory negative balance protection, leverage limits (1:30 major pairs, 1:20 minors, 1:10 commodities, 1:5 indices, 1:2 crypto), standardized risk warnings, best execution requirements, and transaction reporting.

 Key European Regulators